ErfanRasti/arch-setup/docs/04_power_management/3_hibernation.md

 **Warning:** I used the _New Method_ for `btrfs` swapfile.
 There are some differences for the _Old Method_.

-1. first make the hibernated image as small as possible.
+1. First make the hibernated image as small as possible.
 Edit the following file:

    ```bash
    sudo nano /etc/tmpfiles.d/hibernation_image_size.conf